av-codes/problems/README.md

 Your problems solved in Typescript, feel free to add new problems, it only a deck to add problems and solve it yourself or our community will do it soon.

-Active Personal blog site https://dev-post.hashnode.dev/
+Active Personal blog site [:postbox: Dev Post](https://dev-post.hashnode.dev)

+Also find my dev.to profile [:sparkles: @aravindvcyber](https://dev.to/aravindvcyber)

 # How to use the repo